Jan Verkolje: Portrait painting

 Verkolje was a prolific portrait artist who created portrait paintings, drawings, and prints.
 In his portrait work Verkolje was representative of the style then current in The Hague and Amsterdam rather than that in vogue in Delft.
 Verkolje was much in demand as a portraitist and was able to fetch high prices for his portraits.
-His sitters were a who's who of Delft society of his time: the famous scientist Antonie van Leeuwenhoek (whom he portrayed on canvas and in mezzotint), the prominent lawyer and bailiff Johan de la Faille and his wife (both works are in the Wadsworth Atheneum), the vicar Cornelius van Aken, the painter Pieter Jansz van Asch, and the burgomaster and historian Dirk van Bleiswijk.
+His sitters were a who's who of Delft society of his time: the scientist Antonie van Leeuwenhoek (whom he portrayed on canvas and in mezzotint), the prominent lawyer and bailiff Johan de la Faille and his wife (both works are in the Wadsworth Atheneum), the vicar Cornelius van Aken, the painter Pieter Jansz van Asch, and the burgomaster and historian Dirk van Bleiswijk.

-Verkolje also created portrait prints of international celebrities such as Hortense Mancini, Duchess of Mazarin, King James II of England, Willem III, Prince of Orange, and his wife, Mary Stuart.
+Verkolje also created portrait prints of international celebrities such as Hortense Mancini, Duchess of Mazarin, King James II of England, Willem III, Prince of Orange (later William III of England), and his wife, Mary.
 Of these celebrity subjects, only the Delft naturalist Antonie van Leeuwenhoek was portrayed by Verkolje in a painting (Rijksmuseum, Amsterdam) as well as in a print.
-His other portraits of famous persons were mezzotint engravings after the work of other artists, such as Peter Lely, Willem Wissing and Godfrey Kneller.
+His other portraits were mezzotint engravings after the work of other artists, such as Peter Lely, Willem Wissing and Godfrey Kneller.
 Most of Verkolje's known portrait drawings were made as preparation for his paintings.
 These drawings focused either on particular facial features and expressions or on the whole composition.